 Excess Property was formally created in 1991 to provide a coordinated means for state and local law enforcement agencies to obtain excess Department of Defense (DOD) equipment.

 This division also is the state point of contact for the 1122 Procurement Program, which provides a means for state and local agencies to purchase equipment using Federal government contracts.
-This office is also a state coordinator for the Bulletproof Vest Partnership Program.

 ***Attention Effective July 1, 2014**

 New Guidelines for DEMIL A and Q6 Property

 - As of July 1, 2014, the DLA LESO has implemented policy and procedural changes which place additional controls on certain excess DOD property with Demilitarization codes of A and Q (with an Integrity Code of 6).
 These items will be subsequently referred to as, “National Security Exemption (NSE) restricted DEMIL A and Q6 items”.

 - The DLA LESO will maintain a list of National Security Exemption (NSE) restricted DEMIL A and Q6 items, by National Stock Numbers (NSN), which will be treated as controlled property.